garrandall/popular-music-data/tracks/you-got-the-magic-john-fogerty.md

   start_date: '1976-05-22'
 ---

-Mmmm, when the midnight ravens appear in your eyes
+Mmm, when the midnight ravens appear in your eyes
 Oh, and the mystery holdin' your soul is realized Shadows of night, faces in the fire
 Like visions in a dream, takin' me higher